mollybeach/ai-rug-checker/README.md

-# 🚀 AI Rug Checker 🤖🔗
+# 🚀 Rug Watch Dog 🤖🔗

-Welcome to the **AI Rug Checker**, an advanced AI-driven platform that helps investors analyze cryptocurrency tokens, especially meme coins 🐕💰, to detect potential "rug pulls" 🛑.
+Welcome to the **Rug Watch Dog**, an advanced AI-driven platform that helps investors analyze cryptocurrency tokens, especially meme coins 🐕💰, to detect potential "rug pulls" 🛑.
 This project combines cutting-edge machine learning 📊, blockchain data analysis 🔗, and chatbot integration 🤝 to enhance security 🔒 in the crypto ecosystem.

 ---